Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/general.md

 ### Disable color overrides

+Disables all color overrides that are applied to the layer.

 ### Disable count overrides

+Disables all count overrides that are applied to the layer.

 ### Disable lifetime overrides

+Disables all lifetime overrides that are applied to the layer.

 ### Disable size overrides

+Disables all size overrides that are applied to the layer.

 ### Disable speed overrides

+Disables all speed overrides that are applied to the layer.

 ### Sprite sheet - Animation mode